Drug Research Doctoral Programme - Admission Criteria and Instructions for Applicants

 6. Verification of language proficiency

-If applicant has to pass a language test, the copy of the language test result must be attached to the application
+If you are required to prove your language proficiency with a language test, a scanned certificate of a completed language test must be attached to the application.

 Attach a copy of your valid passport or official identification card with photo and information on citizenship.
 If you have a Finnish personal identity code and you have entered it on the application form, you do not need to attach a copy of your passport.

-At the Faculty of Science and the Faculty of Technology
+At Faculty of Science and Faculty of Technology

 The application should include the following: